SiyabongaCyril/GovTrack-SA/README.md

 GovTrackSA, a simple and user-friendly android mobile app that puts all the important government information at your fingertips.
-With GovTrackSA, you can easily search or click your way to find details about the political structure, government officials, upcoming elections, and even receive notifications for important speeches by the president.
+With GovTrackSA, you can easily search or click your way to find details about the political structure, government officials, upcoming elections, and even receive notifications for important speeches and events by government officials.
 We believe that accessing government information should be easy and convenient for everyone, and GovTrackSA is here to make that happen.